• Skip to primary navigation

 Substitutions

 • Herbs: You can use any spices or herbs that you like.
-Woody herbs like sage, rosemary and thyme are the best because their flavors improve upon heating.
+Woody herbs like sage, rosemary and thyme are the best because the flavors improve upon heating.
 But you can add more delicate herbs like chives, cilantro or parsley after baking.

 • EVOO: I use extra virgin olive oil in this recipe but you could use any cooking oil of choice or omit it completely.